 2. Field-Level Transformation & Type Coercion

 Timestamp handling must eliminate regional drift.
 Parse all sign-off times using explicit timezone anchoring (UTC) and format to ISO 8601.
-Python’s standard library provides robust timezone-aware parsing when combined with strict format validation (datetime module documentation).
+Python’s datetime.fromisoformat() with explicit timezone coercion handles common OEM formats reliably (see the datetime module documentation).

 import re